LateAtGit/Jigzle/README.md

 ### Save and share solutions
 Every tile has a letter-number pair on its sides each one with a different orientation.
 When a solution is found it's possible to save and share it copying the top pair of each tile from top-left to bottom right.
+The same solution can be written in 4 different ways depending by the orientation.
 #### Example:
 ![Solution](https://user-images.githubusercontent.com/6410629/176885883-dfcf9bc9-71ad-4136-93d7-332a11faa812.jpg)
 A1 J1 E1 B4 I2 Q3 N4 L4 G2 M1 R1 H4 C2 K3 F3 D3